BioSpyder-Bioinformatics/notes-documentation/book_of_dash.md

 This package has several components similar to the dash HTML components, but they work better between them.
 Pretty much pick one or the other, you're going to have compatibility issues if you mix.

+DBC also offers the FontAwesome library, which has an extensive collection of icons (still don't think is worth)

+*These components are presented as DBCs, look up the corresponding DCC/HTML*
+- dbc.Tabs -> encloses many -> dbc.Tab -> which enclose content to display
+	+ To separate content into different panes
+- dbc.Card
+	+ Container for related content; pretty much a bordered box with options with headers, footers and other content
+- dbc.InputGroup -> encloses -> dbc.InputGroupText - dbc.Input
+	+ Combination of these components creates an input with related labels
+- !!!!!!dbc.Tooltip
+	+ Textual hints that appear when the user hovers their mouse over a component.
+Just specify the text to display and the Tooltip's target ID and no callback is required
+- dbc.Table
+	+ Component to display classic HTML tables; it can contain other components such as graphs or buttons
+- dbc.Markdown
+	+ Component to display text written in markdown (makes it easier with styling) (might want to  change the CSS spacing for this)